ocpi/ocpi/transport_and_format.md

 ## Offline behaviour

 During communication over OCPI, it might happen that one of the communication parties is unreachable for an amount of time.
-OCPI works event bases, new messages and status are push from one party to another.
+OCPI works event based, new messages and status are pushed from one party to another.
 When communication is lost, updates cannot be delivered.

 OCPI messages should not be queued.